TEFL course scams range from total scams on the low end to lots of half-truths on the high end.

 How can I trust you?

-Before I created courses I created instructional videos, because in my experience it's way easier to learn how to teach by watching other teachers vs. reading or listen to some lecture about it.
+Before I created courses I created instructional videos, because in my experience it's way easier to learn how to teach by watching other teachers vs. reading or listening to some lecture about it.

 Some have said that my courses are: